 2. Measure the total height of your dog from the ground to the top of his head.
 This measurement is used to determine the height of the house.
 This interior height of the house should be at least equal to the total height of your dog.
 The interior height can be up to about 50% taller than the total height of your dog and still offer good heat retention during cold weather.

 3. Measure the shoulder height of your dog from the ground to the top of his front shoulder.
 This measurement is used to ensure that the door on the dog house is tall enough for your dog to comfortably enter.
 The door opening height should be at least equal to 75% of your dog's shoulder height.
 Dogs are very comfortable ducking down to enter their dog house, so the door opening does not necessarily need to equal your dog's shoulder height.

-Note: If you live in an region that has extremely cold winters, we recommend that you not exceed measurements 1 and 2 by more than 50% unless your dog house is equiped with an auxiliary heat source.
+Note: If you live in a region that has extremely cold winters, we recommend that you not exceed measurements 1 and 2 by more than 50% unless your dog house is equipped with an auxiliary heat source.
 In mild climates, a larger than necessary house does not present a problem.